Schalmont Middle School students were encouraged to use their creative and responsible Sabre minds to "swag up" the Schalmont S. view gallery

 The Schalmont Board of Education has adopted new policies regarding use of technology in school and bringing your own devices into school buildings. view policy (pdf)

 The Schalmont Board of Education recently approved the 2015-16 school year calendar.
 A more detailed district calendar for the upcoming school year will be provided to parents at a later date. download calendar [PDF]

 Don't forget to update your SNN profile if you have children changing buildings next year.
 New to the district?
 Sign up for SNN today to stay connected with your child's school.
 Learn more

 Parent Today is a free e-mail newsletter and companion website designed to help build a stronger bridge between families and the classroom.
 Parent Today is packed with research-based information that empowers parents and supports teachers.
 Learn more

 All Schalmont Central School District sports schedules are now available online through colonialcouncil.org.
 Visitors can view all sports events scheduled for the day or individual team schedules by season.
 Once you access the site, you will be able to subscribe for text messages and e-mail notifications for all athletic teams, including event reminders and change notifications.

-You can now follow Dr. Carol Pallas on the online social networking service Twitter.
-The new superintendent live "tweets" from school and district events and also shares important educational resources and information with the Schalmont community.
+You can follow Dr. Carol Pallas on the online social networking service Twitter.
+The superintendent live "tweets" from school and district events and also shares important educational resources and information with the Schalmont community.
 Sign-up for a free Twitter account if you don't have one already.
 Follow Dr. Pallas